What Is Indexed Universal Life Insurance?

 The Tax-Free Income Approach

-IUL policies allow policyholders to borrow against cash value without triggering taxable events.
+IUL policies allow policyholders to borrow against the cash value without triggering taxable events.
 Unlike 401(k) or traditional IRA withdrawals taxed as ordinary income, policy loans aren't reported to the IRS.
 This creates potential advantages for high-income earners who've maxed out other retirement vehicles or want to avoid required minimum distributions (RMDs).

 The strategy also provides flexibility during market volatility.
 Rather than selling depreciated stocks during downturns, retirees can draw from IUL cash value, allowing other investments to recover.
-This addresses sequence of returns risk—the danger that poor early retirement market performance can permanently damage portfolio longevity.
+This addresses sequence of returns risk, the danger that poor early retirement market performance can permanently damage portfolio longevity.

 Limitations and Risks